Naereen/web-sphinx/learn-python.en.rst

 ##################################

-To start learning Python, I recommend...
+To start learning Python, I recommend…
 ----------------------------------------
 .. note:: Wait, what is Python?